TheTerrhican/Tech-Foundations-Portfolio/README.md

 # 🚀 Tech Foundations Portfolio | IT, Cybersecurity, & Cloud Architecture

 ### 👋 About Me
 I am a motivated IT professional building expertise across core infrastructure functions.
 With foundational knowledge in **IT Support** and **Cybersecurity** (validated by Google certifications), I am currently focused on advancing my skills in **Cloud Architecture** by pursuing the AWS Cloud Architect certification.
-I use hands-on projects to demonstrate proficiency in system administration, security hardening, and modern infrastructure automation and deployment.
+I use hands-on projects to demonstrate proficiency in system administration, security hardening, infrastructure automation, and modern deployment methods.

 ---